aserputov/searcht9/README.md

 # Auto complete system.
 T9

-Small data of 50 previous searches applied.
-Once you start searching you request will be recorded in history and rated based on how many times it was requested.
+A small dataset of 50 previous searches is applied.
+Once you start searching, your request will be recorded in history and ranked based on how many times it has been requested.

-Built fully in-memory, with Tries, TrieNode and Heap(for correct sort and rating for each search).
+Built fully in-memory, using Tries, TrieNode, and Heap (for correct sorting and ranking of each search).